ggirelli/deconwolf-smFISH-analysis/notebooks/manuscript/README.md

 When we plotted the signal to noise ratio against the DoG-filtered intensity of each dot from the 60x, we could observed two clear clouds of points, corresponding to true dots, with relatively high SNR and intensity, and *noisy* dots, with low intensity and low to intermediate SNR (**Figure 3e, Supplementary Fig. X1a**).
 At 60x, we found that the two clouds were sufficiently separated to allow us to manually identify a threshold value for the DoG-filtered intensity (**Figure 3f, Supplementary Fig. X1b**)

-Indeed, when plotting the FWHM distribution of the dots belonging to the two clouds we could see that XXX (**Supplementary Fig. X1c**).
+Indeed, when plotting the FWHM distribution of the dots belonging to the two clouds we could see that the distributions were always significantly different (p-value < 10e-12, Wilcoxon test, **Supplementary Fig. X1c,h**).

 While, at 60x magnification, we could observe these two clouds of dots in both DW and raw images, at 20x magnification they were apparent only in DW images (**Supplementary Fig. X1d-e**).